clemsos/writings/_quora/2018-10-30-What-are-good-books-on-High-Speed-Rail-Planning-in-China.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What are good books on High Speed Rail Planning in China? - Quora
+    What are good books on High Speed Rail
+    Planning in China? - Quora
 ---